-If you're looking into home education in Australia, you've probably come across the term "home education program" — and immediately wondered what it actually is, what goes in it, and how detailed it needs to be.
-You might have also seen it called an "educational plan," a "learning plan," or a "curriculum program."
-Different states use different terms, but they all mean essentially the same thing: a document that describes how you're going to educate your child at home.
+You may have also seen it called an "educational plan," a "learning plan," or a "curriculum program."
+Different states use slightly different terms, but they all mean essentially the same thing: a document that describes how you're going to educate your child at home.

-The good news?
-It's not as complicated as it sounds.
-This guide explains what a home education program is, why you need one, what to include, and how to write one that gets approved — no matter which state you're in.
+This guide explains what a home education program is, why you need one, what to include, and how to put one together that meets your state's registration requirements, without losing your weekends to it.

 A home education program is a written document that outlines what your child will learn, how they'll learn it, and what resources you'll use.
 It's the core document you submit as part of your registration for home education.